BidZone/BidZone/README.md

-# BidZone - THIS IS JUST A TEMPLATE README
+# BidZone

-**BidZone** is a web application for hosting and participating in online auctions.
-This project enables users to create auctions, bid on items, and manage auction activities in a secure and efficient manner.
+BidZone is a web application designed for hosting and participating in online auctions.
+It enables users to create auctions, bid on items and manage auction activities efficiently.

+The demo application is deployed at [https://bidzone.onrender.com/](https://bidzone.onrender.com/).

 ## Table of Contents
 - [Features](#features)